amarkum/interview-refresher-java-bigdata/src/main/resources/notes/bigdata/kafka-notes.md

 ## Topics
 A Particular Stream of data
 - Same as table in database
-- It is identified by it's name
+- It is identified by its name

 Topics are Split in `Partitions`
 - A partition has a message written to it, sequentially often termed as `offset`